mikeyscode/adventofcode/README.md

 # Advent of Code
 A storage repository for all solutions I do towards https://adventofcode.com throughout the years.
+Solutions will be in a variety of languages depending on what I feel can quickly get the job done.